jbmcauley/Wordle/README.md

 # Wordle
-A very simple version of the popular Wordle game.
+A very simple version of the popular Wordle game made with Python.